Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion

 The optimal control problem \eqref{semi_weak_u}--\eqref{semi_weak_y} has a unique solution $(y_h, u_h)\in \Sh \times \Uad$ if and only if there exists a co-state variable $p_h\in \Sh$ such that the following optimality conditions are satisfied.

 Similarly to \eqref{optimal_weak_u2}, one can express \eqref{optimal_semi_weak_u} by using \eqref{operator_Pi}, as

 The equation \eqref{optimal_semi_weak_u2} means that the control variable $u_h\in\Uad$ is the projection of the finite element function onto the admissible space $\Uad.$ Note that $u_h$ in general does not belong to $\Sh,$ see, e.g., its definition \eqref{optimal_semi_weak_u2}.
 While it is not directly discretized, it depends on $h,$ indirectly due to its definition, thus, we use the subscript $h$ on it.
-In addition, assume $P_h\,:\,L^2 \to \Sh,$ the usual $L^2-$projection onto $\Sh,$ defined by